DiscoBiscuit99/discobiscuit99.github.io/page/notes/math/matrices/Matrix Multiplication.md

 \end{bmatrix}
 \\]

 Starting at the first row of the first matrix and the first column of the second, we find the dot product and continue until all combinations of the rows and columns are satisfied.
-Note, the order in which the dot products are found is important.
+Note, the order in which the dot products are calculated is important.

 \\[
 AB = C =